HeliumEdu/frontend/README.md

 and let us know!

 Be aware that this is legacy code, and we would love to have the capacity to completely rewrite it.
-In its current form, [Webpack](https://webpack.js.org/) generates a bundle that is useless and should be ignored, [Nunjucks](https://mozilla.github.io/nunjucks/) is being used to process HTML templates, and the way JavaScript and Ajax are being used is pretty dated.
+In its current form, [Nunjucks](https://mozilla.github.io/nunjucks/) is being used to process HTML templates, and way JavaScript and Ajax are being used is pretty dated.

 ## Development